utsab/lab-tree/personal-development/habits/exercises.md

 # Building Habits Reflection

+* Explain cue-routine-reward

+* What are the five kinds of cues?

+* What are keystone habits?

 * Explain in your own words, how BF Fogg's behavior model works.

-* What's the "Tiny Habits" method?
-(Describe the 3 components: trigger, behavior, reward)
+* What is the "Tiny Habits" method?

+* How is the "Tiny Habits" method related to cue-routine-reward?

+* Choose one habit and use the "Tiny Habits" method to add it into your life.
+What is the habit?
+What is your cue?
+What's the "tiny" behavior?
+How will you reward yourself?